Hi! My name is Laura and I’m a birder and nature photographer living in Ottawa, Canada.

 I’m not an ornithologist and, as I already mentioned, I’m not even someone who likes to get up early to go birding!
 But, I do like to improve my birding skills and if I can do it, so can you.

 I often post identification tips, quizzes and even the mistakes I’ve made so that my readers can learn from them 🙂 I try to write these articles in layman’s terms because I find it frustrating that a lot of the literature out there about birding is written for experts.

 All my life I’ve had a passion for travel and now that I love birding, the two go hand in hand.
 Living with a balance disorder, traveling is much more difficult than it used to be, but that doesn’t stop me.
 I hope I can inspire you to get out there and visit some new locations!
-Check out the Birding Destinations menu for some ideas.
+Check out the Travel menu for some ideas.
 I will keep expanding this section of the website as I visit new areas.

 Thanks for visiting,